Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 Function StructBinder([string structName,] object structDescription)

-If the struct description argument has a name
+If the struct description argument has a name property then the name

 argument is optional, otherwise it is required.